 - How to overcome any difficulties that may arise

-- How to correct the causative information to ensure disposal of the symptom(s).
+- How to correct the causative information to ensure successful conclusion.

 Thorough and Comprehensive